Gazing to distant shores, a multi-cultural garden on a terraced hillside

 Orchard Restoration & Development: Commitment to Healthy Fruit & Community

-City Fruit’s orchard steward program is working with InterIm CDA staff to establish an orchard management plan for the next few years (2014 and beyond).
+City Fruit’s orchard steward program is working with InterIm CDA staff to establish an orchard management plan for the next few years.
 Among the activities anticipated are:

 - Another pruning workshop with interpreters for the resident gardeners

 - Ongoing orchard maintenance, such as mulching, thinning and pest management

 - Relocation of the espaliered trees to where they’re less likely to shade nearby garden plots

 - Summer and fall harvests of fruit for local elders

 In past years, the Fall Harvest Festival featured freshly pressed apple cider and a live Cajun band that performed before the garden’s curvy wooden bleachers.
 The “Iron Chef” competition at this event required all culinary entries to include orchard-grown Asian pears.
 Look forward to a return of the Harvest Festival in October!